 Say hello to the dreamiest Oreo Cheesecake you ever had.
 Topped with chopped cookies and chocolate ganache, you won't believe how amazing, creamy, and easy to make it is!
-It keeps well for several days in the refrigerator and can also be frozen for a month.
+It keeps well for several days in the refrigerator and can be frozen for a month.
 Get ready to make this recipe over and over.

 Oreo and cheesecake are two words that can make a dessert believer out of almost anyone.
 Is it the cheese or the cake part that is so appealing?
 Probably both.
-You can't go wrong with cheese followed by cake.

 And after the Homemade Oreos recipe and Oreo Vanilla Bundt Cake, we definitely needed an Oreo cheesecake to rock our world!

-Why this recipe works
+Why you should make this recipe

 - Layers: this cheesecake is different from most in that there are distinct oreo and cheesecake layers.
 Cookie crust, creamy cheese filling, cookie top layer.
 That way, you get all flavors together but individually too, if that makes any sense.
 Anyway, it works!